Estimation and Inference in Distributional Reinforcement Learning: Introduction

 At the same time, fewer works focus on statistical inferences for other statistical functionals of the return distribution. \citet{yang2022toward} investigated the asymptotic behaviors of distributionally robust value functions and constructed asymptotically tight confidence bounds. \citet{chandak2021universal} and \citet{huang2022off} proposed methods to estimate the cumulative distribution function (CDF) and confidence band for the ground truth CDF.
 And statistical inference for statistical functionals can be achieved by the plug-in approach.
 However, their estimator is based on importance sampling, causing the errors can grow exponentially w.r.t.\ the horizon length.
 Also, their confidence intervals are based on non-asymptotic bounds and may thus be too conservative.

+\paragraph{Perturbation Theory of Markov Chains} Early works on the perturbation theory of Markov chains can date back to \cite{schweitzer1968perturbation, kartashov1986inequalities}. \citet{mitrophanov2005sensitivity} showed perturbation bounds of the $t$-step distributions for uniformly ergodic Markov chains. \citet{ferre2013regular} analyzed behaviors of perturbed $V$-geometrically ergodic Markov chains. \citet{rudolf2018perturbation} proved bounds of Wasserstein distance between the $t$-step distributions of a Wasserstein ergodic Markov chain and its perturbed counterpart.
+The perturbation theory of Markov chains is widely used in Markov chain Monte-Carlo algorithms and Bayesian statistics \cite{bardenet2014towards, alquier2016noisy, johndrow2017error}.
+One can refer to the very recent book chapter \cite{rudolf2024perturbations} for a more thorough review.

+Compared with previous works, the unique feature of our paper is that we study perturbation bounds for a novel object, that is, the return distribution of an MDP (or MRP).
+Our results are not simple corollaries of prior perturbation bounds on $t$-step distributions because the rewards obtained at different timesteps are dependent.
+See \cite{wiltzer2024distributional} for a more detailed discussion.
+To get the new results we developed new analysis techniques.
+Our proof techniques are specifically developed based on a thorough understanding of the theoretical properties of the distributional Bellman operator, making them particularly suited for the analysis of return distributions.

 The remainder of this paper is organized as follows.
 In Section~\ref{Section_prelim}, we introduce some basic concepts of distributional reinforcement learning.
 In Section~\ref{Section_analysis}, we present our statistical analysis of distributional reinforcement learning.
 In Section~\ref{Section_inference}, we propose a series of inferential procedures for the return distribution.
 Section~\ref{Section_numerical} verifies our theoretical findings and tests our inferential procedures through numerical simulations.
-And Section~\ref{Section_proof_outlines} contains proof outlines of key theoretical results.